CR Vasco da Gama (women)

-Club de Regatas Vasco da Gama, commonly known as Vasco da Gama or simply Vasco, is a women's association football club based in Rio de Janeiro, Brazil.
-Founded in 1923, the team has been inactive for periods prior to its most recent reinstatement in 2016.
-The team is affiliated with Federação de Futebol do Estado do Rio de Janeiro and play their home games at São Januário.
-The team colors, reflected in their logo and uniform, are white and black.
-They play in the third tier of women's football in Brazil, the Campeonato Brasileiro de Futebol Feminino Série A3, and in the Campeonato Carioca de Futebol Feminino, the traditional in-state competition.
+Club de Regatas Vasco da Gama Feminino, commonly referred to as Vasco Feminino, is a Brazilian women's football team based in Rio de Janeiro.
+It is the women's football section of CR Vasco da Gama.
+The team competes in the Campeonato Brasileiro de Futebol Feminino Série A1, the top tier of the Brazilian women's football league system, and play their home matches in São Januário.

+Before the team was officially founded in 1987, female members and supporters had already started an informal team in 1923 called Sport Club Feminino Vasco da Gama—which was the first such team in Brazil.
+This team competed until 1941, when women's football was banned in the country.

+Vasco has featured various international players on its teams, such as Marta, Pretinha, Cenira, Fanta, and Meg, among others.

 History

-A Vasco women's team was founded in 1987 and signed professional players including Cenira.
+Vasco da Gama women's team was founded in 1987 and signed professional players including Cenira.
 They competed in the Campeonato Carioca de Futebol Feminino for the first time that year, finishing last of six teams.
 In 1988 they improved to finish runners-up to the dominant EC Radar team of the era.

 In the 1990s Vasco's women's team enjoyed the patronage of the club's influential director Eurico Miranda and enjoyed sustained success.
-Coach Helena Pacheco assembled a strong team with several national team players and also set up a thriving residential youth system at the São Januário stadium.
+The coach Helena Pacheco assembled a strong team with several Brazil national team players and also set up a thriving residential youth system at the São Januário stadium.
 When the Campeonato Carioca was re-instated in 1996, Vasco won it five times in succession.
 They won four national titles (1993, 1994, 1995 and 1998) and in 2000 signed a 14-year-old Marta to their youth team.
 The entire women's section was disbanded for financial reasons in 2002.